hdShang/arxiv-daily/docs/cs-AI/2025-06-11/papers/250609420v1-a-call-for-collaborative-intelligence-why-human-agent-systems-should.md

 ---
 layout: default
-title: A Call for Collaborative Intelligence: Why Human-Agent Systems Should Precede AI Autonomy
+title: "A Call for Collaborative Intelligence: Why Human-Agent Systems Should Precede AI Autonomy"
 ---

 # A Call for Collaborative Intelligence: Why Human-Agent Systems Should Precede AI Autonomy